Coherent Two-State Oscillations in False Vacuum Decay Regimes

-\textit{Conclusions.} In this work we have uncovered a coherent, two–state oscillation phenomenon that arises within the false vacuum decay regime of the TLFIM.
-By preparing the system in the false vacuum state, we show that for small system sizes and weak transverse field, the familiar resonant decay expected at \(h \!\approx\!
-2J/n\) gives way to sustained Rabi-like oscillations between the false vacuum and a symmetric resonant state.
-We construct the modified SWT in the symmetric subspace, which reveals a $\sqrt{L}$ superradiance-like enhancement on the effective Rabi frequency, in agreement with numerical observations.
+\textit{Conclusions.} In this work we have uncovered a coherent, two-state oscillation phenomenon that arises within the false vacuum decay regime of the TLFIM.
+Near the resonant condition \(h\approx 2J/n\), the dynamics reduces to an effective two-level problem between \(\lvert\Omega\rangle\) and a symmetric resonant state, characterized by a tunneling splitting \(\Delta E\), whose collective \(\sqrt{L}\) enhancement is captured by a Schrieffer-Wolff treatment in the symmetric subspace.
+This coherence is further found to persist in large chains when \(n\gtrsim L/2\) due to a bubble-size blockade, or when long-range interactions are present to lift the relevant multi-bubble degeneracies, not confined merely to finite sizes or weak transverse fields.
+Similar tunneling-splitting-induced oscillations can be realized more generally beyond false vacuum initiation (see SM~\cite{SM} Sec.~VII).
+Our understanding suggests inter-domain interaction engineering as a route to controllable recurrences in metastable many-body dynamics \cite{barredo2015coherent}, with potential relevance to metastability \cite{yin2025theory}, spectral-entropy diagnostics \cite{wang2025manybodyquantumgeometrytimedependent}, interaction-based nonlinear interferometric readout \cite{liu2022nonlinear}, etc.

-We further show that this coherent behaviour extends beyond small systems, surviving in larger chains whenever the resonant bubble size satisfies \(n \gtrsim L/2\) (bubble size blockade) or when long-range interactions lift multi-bubble degeneracies.
-These results establish a robust many-body coherence mechanism persisting beyond finite size and weak quantum fluctuations.
-Moreover, with properly engineered inter-domain interactions, a coherent orbital can be created.
-Our findings therefore open new avenues for exploring controlled coherent dynamics in false vacuum settings and may facilitate near-term quantum simulation of recurrences in many-body physics \cite{barredo2015coherent} relevant to meta-stability \cite{yin2025theory}, spectral entropy \cite{wang2025manybodyquantumgeometrytimedependent}, collective gates of qubit chains \cite{cao2024multi}, and interaction-based nonlinear interferometric readout \cite{liu2022nonlinear}.

-\textit{Acknowledgments.} XW thanks the Gongji Cloud for the support of the computational resources for plotting the phase diagrams, and appreciates helpful discussions with Xin Chen, Laura Batini, and Xinhui Liang.
+\textit{Acknowledgments.} This work is supported by the National Natural Science Foundation of China (NSFC Grants No. 92565306 and No. 92265205), and by the Quantum Science and Technology-National Science and Technology Major Project (2021ZD0302104).
+XW thanks the Gongji Cloud for the support of the computational resources for plotting the phase diagrams, and appreciates helpful discussions with Xin Chen, Laura Batini, and Xinhui Liang.